 Wear a face covering

-The Government have advised that wearing a face covering can protect other bus passengers if you are infected but have not yet developed symptoms.
-Evidence suggests that face coverings do not protect you but could protect other bus passengers.
+The Government have advised that wearing a face covering protects other bus passengers if you are infected but have not yet developed symptoms.

-Wearing a face covering on a bus in Lincoln is the law, a condition to travel in Lincoln, unless your age or medical condition exempts you.More: wearing a face covering on the bus
+Wearing a face covering on a bus in Lincoln is a condition to travel in Lincoln, unless your age or medical condition exempts you.More: wearing a face covering on the bus

 Steps to take when on the bus